Joey Wendle Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- Phillies pitchers combine to give up the seventh-fewest home runs in baseball (116 total, 1.1 per game).
+- Phillies pitchers combine to give up the 10th-fewest home runs in baseball (119 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.